 I’m told that the hawker centres are using more vegetable oil than pork lard these days to cater to healthier sensitivities.
 Don’t worry about it either way, just enjoy.

 Though many Western restaurants do satay pretty well, there is nothing like the real deal and it’s everywhere in Singapore.
 You can buy it by the stick as a snack or in bunches of 10 (or less) served with sweet and spicy peanut sauce, cucumber slices, onion slices and ketupat (Malay rice cakes).
-A brushing of oil on he exterior of the meat is what gives it a brown appearance.
+A brushing of oil on the exterior of the meat is what gives it a brown appearance.

 If you really want to blow your taste buds away, visit Singapore in July during the Singapore Food Festival, put on by the Singapore Tourism Board.
 Plan right, and you’ll also be able to attend The Great Singapore Sale (a shopper’s dream) in July at the same time.
-That’s quite an epic itinerary paired with some Singapore slings (yes, I have the Raffles Hotel recipe).

 Photo credits: Singapore Tourism Board